 August 2017 – Present / Houston, Texas

-Hurricane Harvey has brought unprecedented destruction to Texas and the real toll of lives lost, communities hurting, and homes and businesses destroyed is just beginning to unfold.
-Harvey is the most powerful hurricane to hit the US since 2005, superseding Hurricane Sandy.
-The recovery is going to be long and hard; that’s why All Hands Volunteers has committed to be on the ground for at least two years, helping families recover from this disaster.
+Hurricane Harvey made landfall as a category 4 hurricane, bringing unprecedented destruction to Texas.
+Harvey was named the most powerful hurricane to hit the US since 2005, superseding Hurricane Sandy.
+The recovery is going to be long and hard; that’s why All Hands Volunteers has committed to being on the ground for at least two years, helping families recover from this disaster.
 We need your support, through donations and offers to volunteer.

 This is the fourth time that All Hands Volunteers has responded in the Gulf Coast region of Texas in the last two years alone.
 That makes this response personal for us.

-Operating in Fort Bend County, Harris County, and Aransas Pass our teams are knee deep in mucking and gutting, mold sanitation, chainsaw work and debris removal – the first big leaps toward getting families back into their homes.
-Another team continues to operate the VRC (Volunteer Reception Center) in Aransas Pass, enabling volunteers to effectively plug into the response effort.
-To date, we have put 1172 volunteers to work through the VRC alone.
+Initially, our teams were operating in Fort Bend County, Harris County, and Aransas Pass, knee deep in mucking and gutting, mold sanitation, chainsaw work and debris removal – the first big leaps toward getting families back into their homes.
+Another team worked to operate the VRC (Volunteer Reception Center) in Aransas Pass, enabling volunteers to effectively plug into the response effort.

 We understand that Texas has a long road ahead and All Hands Volunteers is committed for the long term.
 So we have committed to be in Texas for at least two years.
 That’s what it takes to Rebuild Hope for families and communities after a disaster like Hurricane Harvey.
 So that’s what we do; we stay until the job is done.

 It takes years for communities to rebuild and as time passes they are often forgotten.
 NOW more than ever is the time we need everyone to join in and help.
 Apply now and tag a friend or two on social media to join us as we make the change. #AllInPurple